Cal Raleigh Player Props: Mariners vs. Giants

 Cal Raleigh At The Plate

-- Raleigh has driven in a run in 19 games this season (26.8%), including nine games with more than one RBI (12.7%).
-He has also driven home three or more of his team's runs in three contests.
+- Raleigh has picked up an RBI in 26.4% of his games this year, with more than one RBI in 12.5% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.